 We’ll finish the day by climbing a well-positioned observation tower to scan the skies for the local race of Hook-billed Kite, before returning to our vibrantly-colored and newly refurbished resort for dinner.
 Night in Morne Rouge, Grenada.

-Day 13: At midday we make the short 25-minute flight to Barbados.
+Day 13: At midday we’ll make the 25-minute flight to Barbados.
 This tiny island of breathtakingly beautiful beaches surrounded by turquoise seas also shelters a few areas of prime birding habitat.
-Here, we will visit one of the most productive wetlands on the island, where we have the opportunity for sightings of many of the island’s unique species, including nominate “Golden” Warbler, subspecies of Carib Grackle, endemic subspecies of Caribbean Elaenia, and of course the Barbados Bullfinch.
-Long dangling aerial roots of Rhizophora mangle in the thickets at the water’s edgeprovide shelter for skulking Green Herons and Barbados Anoles along with armies of fiddler crabs.
+Here, we’ll visit one of the most productive wetlands on the island, where we hope to see many of the island’s unique species and subspecies, including nominate “Golden” Warbler, a subspecies of Carib Grackle, the endemic subspecies of Caribbean Elaenia, and of course the Barbados Bullfinch.
+Long dangling aerial roots of Rhizophora mangle in the thickets at the water’s edge provide shelter for skulking Green Heron and Barbados Anole along with armies of fiddler crab.
 While in the wetland, we’ll also have excellent opportunities for views of Grey Kingbird, as well as up-close encounters with Antillean Crested Humingbird.
 This is also prime habitat for troops of Vervet monkeys (“Barbados Green Monkey”).

 At dusk, the West Indian mahogany trees that surround our hotel are filled with the calls of Scaly-naped Pigeons selecting their favored roosts, the fluttering wings of Velvety Free-tailed bats, and the regional endemic Myotis nyctor setting out to feed.
 Food is also on our minds, and we’ll step down from our hotel onto the gleaming white sands that line the southern coastline of the island for a sunset stroll along the beach to the small fishing village of Oistins, where we’ll tuck into a delicious dinner of freshly caught grilled fish, shrimp, and lobster.
 Night on Barbados.

-Day 14: After a buffet breakfast featuring Bajan specialties such as pumpkin fritters, fish cakes, bakes and fried plantain (all enjoyed on the hotel balcony overlooking the sparkling waters of the Caribbean Sea), we are collected by pre-arranged transport and set off on a scenic tour of this small island.
+Day 14: After a buffet breakfast featuring Bajan specialties such as pumpkin fritters, fish cakes, bakes and fried plantain, all taken on the hotel balcony overlooking the sparkling waters of the Caribbean Sea, we'll set off on a scenic tour of this small island.
 The excellent infrastructure allows us to visit pristine habitats we locals refer to as being “behind God’s back”; including stunning lily ponds spring fed with water filtered through the limestone bedrock of the island.
-Such secluded ponds are home to families of Masked Duck, Black-bellied Whistling Duck, and Southern Lapwing along with a host of fascinating and dazzling species of dragonfly and damselfly - from the dainty Rainpool Spreadwing and Rambur’s Forktail to the imposing Great Pondhawk and Orthemis macrostigma (this Lesser Antillean endemic recently elevated to full species status).
+Such secluded ponds are home to families of Masked Duck, Black-bellied Whistling Duck, and Southern Lapwing along with a host of fascinating and dazzling species of dragonfly and damselfly - from the dainty Rainpool Spreadwing and Rambur’s Forktail to the imposing Great Pondhawk and Orthemis macrostigma , a Lesser Antillean endemic recently elevated to full species status.

 Note: The information presented here is an abbreviated version of our formal General Information for this tour.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.